How to Get GMC Registration via MTI Sponsorship

 If your MTI sponsorship application is successful, then, first of all, congratulations!
 It’s not an easy sponsorship to obtain, and it shows that you have a lot to offer the medical world in the UK and your home country.

 At this stage, it’s time to focus on the GMC registration process, which you can do online.
-The GMC application requires certain documents, including:
+The General Medical Council application requires certain documents, including:

 5: Government Authorised Exchange Visa

-Finally, you’ll need to use your GMC registration to gain access to the appropriate visa, which, in this case, is the government-authorized exchange visa (previously known as the tier 5 temporary worker visa).
+Finally, you’ll need to use your GMC registration to gain access to the appropriate visa, which, in this case, is the government-authorized exchange visa.
 Think of this visa as more of a student visa than a worker’s one.
 While you will be working in the UK, it’s temporary.
 The visa will end at the end of the two years, and you’ll need to return to your home country.
 At this stage, you’ll receive a Diploma in UK Medical Practice.

 The MTI Scheme is an elusive route to GMC Registration for many but it is possible and Dr Ray shares his experience in this video: